School Office Hours

 Because we want the best for our students academically, students are encouraged to work hard to meet the challenging expectations.

-East Link Academy offers an exciting and enriching after school program called Ignite, every day from 3:45 until 6:00 p.m.
+East Link Academy offers an exciting and enriching after school program hosted by The Superlative Club, every day from 3:45 until 6:00 p.m.
 During this time, students are given ample time to complete homework, snacks, crafts, play and exercise.
 Additional after school activities (dance, kung fu, chess, and strings are available for an extra fee.